Milperra Community Hub

 2. Mirvac and WSU entered a Project Development Agreement (PDA) to develop a concept scheme to re-zone WSU Milperra Campus.

-4. Mirvac lodged Planning Proposal for the site at 2 and 2A Bullecourt Avenue, Milperra.
+4. Mirvac lodged a Planning Proposal for the site at 2 and 2A Bullecourt Avenue, Milperra.
 During the assessment phase, the Planning Proposal, Development Control Plan and Voluntary Planning Agreement were publicly exhibited.

 5. Planning Panel unanimously recommended that the Planning Proposal proceeds through the finalisation process.